AdaCore/gnatstudio/docs/users_guide/extending.rst

   The command used to launch the tool.
-This tag supports the :file:`use_pipes` attribute, which selects on Windows the manner in which GPS launchs the remote tools and accepts the following values:
+This tag supports the :file:`use_pipes` attribute, which selects on Windows the manner in which GPS launches the remote tools and accepts the following values:

   * :command:`true`